The Best Dog Bowls In Australia -

 Slow feeders do exactly that and fall into two camps generally.
 Slow feeding bowls and slow feeding toys.
 You can consider chew food balls as slow feeding toys, as they encourage your dog to play to release the food.
 That process inherently slows them down.

 - Automatic dog water bowls

-Automatic dog water bowls are great for those rare situations where you might have to leave your dog unsupervised for longer than you would like (and lets be real, this does happen from time to time.
+Automatic dog water bowls, also know as dog water fountains, are great for those rare situations where you might have to leave your dog unsupervised for longer than you would like (and lets be real, this does happen from time to time.

 These are designed so that the water level replenishes automatically from a reserve attached to the bowl that usually holds a large amount of additional water.

 Much like raised dog beds, raised dog bowls are made for dogs with joint, back or neck pains.
 Older dogs hugely benefit from elevated dog bowls.
 They just can’t lower their head as low as they used to without a bit of pain or stiffness.

 Arthritic dogs will particularly appreciate raised access to their food and water.

 This is more about your environment than your dog, but it’s worth mentioning here.
 It is no secret that ants are attracted to dog food.
 It is highly unpleasant for all involved when they decide to feast on your dog’s food before they get to it.

 To avoid this, there are specific ant-proof dog bowls that keep those pesky critters out of your dog’s meal with no harmful chemicals involved at all.

 How?
 Well, ants can’t swim.
 So, ant-proof bowls are constructed of a bowl of water with another bowl on top filled with the food.
 If an ant tries to climb up the bowl, they will fall in the water instead.